yannickl88/blog-articles/drafts/service-decoration-in-practice.md

         decorates: app.product_repository
 ```

-Now the functional test no longer depends on doctrine nor the cache, which should make testing a lot easier.
-Moreover, a `Product` can easily be inserted for your tests.
+Now the functional test no longer depends on doctrine nor the cache.
+This should make testing a lot easier and moreover, a `Product` can easily be inserted for your tests.
+This allows cleaner tests and less bootstrapping.